harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

    You can offcourse also make teams with only one student with only a single name and email in the columns.

    Often you can export a list of students from some source, eg. brightspace,  and automatically generate the `teams.csv` file with a script.
+If you then want to combine students in teams you can edit this file manually to group them then in teams.

 ###  Extended `teams_domjudge.csv`